leandrofriedrich/jaw95kg/README.md

 # jaw95kg
-Just Another Windows 95 KeyGen can only do CD-Keys for now
+Just Another Windows 95 KeyGen, which can only do CD-Keys for now